 Marc Lamont Hill, host of BET News and a political contributor for CNN, will be the keynote speaker at RIT’s annual Expressions of King’s Legacy celebration.

-“We are elated to welcome Marc Lamont Hill as the keynote speaker for Expressions of King’s Legacy,” said Keith Jenkins, RIT’s interim vice president and associate provost for diversity and inclusion.
+“We are elated to welcome Marc Lamont Hill as the keynote speaker for Expressions of King’s Legacy,” said Keith Jenkins, RIT’s vice president and associate provost for diversity and inclusion.
 “He is a leading voice in the pursuit of equality and social progress, and his work examining the intersection of culture, education and politics is fascinating.”

 Hill is the Steve Charles Professor of Media, Cities, and Solutions at Temple University in Philadelphia.
 The endowed position was created to train students in journalism and media that can positively impact communities by focusing on potential solutions rather than solely on problems.
 Prior to that, Hill held positions at Columbia University and Morehouse College.